About Egg Yolk

 Lysine-Arginine Ratio Analysis

-However, they have different effects on the herpes simplex virus, which causes cold sores and genital herpes.
+That said, they have opposite effects on the herpes simplex virus, which causes cold sores and genital herpes.
 Lysine can inhibit the replication of the virus, while arginine can stimulate it.

-Eating foods with a higher lysine-arginine ratio may help relieve the occurrence and severity of herpes outbreaks.
+Because of this, eating foods that have a high lysine-arginine ratio may help reduce the frequency and severity of herpes outbreaks.

 Because Egg Yolk has a neutral ratio of lysine and arginine, it does not have a significant impact on people who suffer from herpes, as it does not affect the viral activity.